Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_and_IO_Cabinets.md

 9. Bring up the Slingshot Fabric.
     Refer to the following documentation for more information on how to bring up the Slingshot Fabric:
-    -  The *Slingshot Administration Guide* PDF for HPE Cray EX system.
+    -  The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
     -  The *Slingshot Troubleshooting Guide* PDF.